kwiden/Portfolio/projects.md

 ### Power Racing Series: Lemon-Aid

-After racing for a friend in May of 2019, I built my first electric go kart for the Power Racing Series (with a teammate).
+After racing for a friend in May of 2019, I built my first electric go kart for the Power Racing Series.

 ![IMAGE](20190721_202615_exported_stabilized_2548770858921471411.gif)